hybridgroup/cylon-spark/README.md

 ## Release History

+Version 0.6.0 - Release for cylon 0.11.2, Add support for server side events, user defined functions, variables and a firmware upload cli command

 Version 0.5.0 - Release for cylon 0.11.0, refactor into pure JavaScript

 Version 0.4.0 - Release for cylon 0.10.0